 A striker of ruthless, mechanical efficiency who redefined goal-scoring consistency in European football's modern era.

-Robert Lewandowski's ascent was not instantaneous.
-Born in Warsaw, he was deemed too frail by Polish clubs early on, a setback that forged a relentless work ethic.
-His move to Borussia Dortmund unveiled a predator, but it was at Bayern Munich where he achieved a state of near-perfect execution.
-Week after week, season after season, he delivered goals with the precision of a master craftsman, breaking Gerd Müller's storied single-season Bundesliga record.
-More than just a finisher, his intelligent movement and link-up play made him the axis of every attack.
-His late-career move to Barcelona proved his class was transferable, cementing his status as a player who turned goal-scoring into a predictable, and breathtaking, science.
+Robert Lewandowski broke Gerd Müller's single-season Bundesliga record with 41 goals in the 2020-21 campaign.
+Born in Warsaw in 1988, Polish clubs deemed him too frail early on, a setback that forged a relentless work ethic.
+His move to Borussia Dortmund unveiled a clinical finisher, but at Bayern Munich he achieved near-perfect execution.
+Week after week he delivered goals with precision, intelligent movement, and link-up play that made him the axis of every attack.
+His late-career move to Barcelona proved his class transferable, as he continued scoring at elite rates.
+He turned goal-scoring into a predictable, methodical science.

 1981–1996